Parrog, Newport, Pembrokeshire

 Accommodation near Newport Parrog:

-The Parrog can be found by following the sign from the main A487 that runs through the center of Newport.
+The Parrog can be found by following the sign from the main A487 that runs through the centre of Newport.
 The Parrog is also on the Pembrokeshire Coastal Path.